IntentSoftware/docs/articles/getting-started/take-a-tour/take-a-tour.md

 _This example shows the list of Installed Modules in our sample application.
 The `Intent.Application.MediatR` module has been selected, with its details displayed in the pane on the right._

 > [!NOTE]
-> When you select an installed Module, Intent Architect gives a view into the internals of that module (i.e. the Templates, Decorators, and Factory Extensions it is made up of).
+> When you select an installed Module, Intent Architect gives a view into the internals of that module (i.e. the Templates, Decorators, and Factory Extensions that it is made up of).

 ## Designers